 - The best Chase credit cards

-With 3 Ultimate Rewards points per dollar spent on dining and any travel and 1 point per dollar on everything else, the Sapphire Reserve makes it easy to maximize your everyday spending, and it comes with a slew of perks.
+With 3 Ultimate Rewards points per dollar spent on dining and any travel (after earning the travel credit) and 1 point per dollar on everything else, the Chase Sapphire Reserve® makes it easy to maximize your everyday spending, and it comes with a slew of perks.
 It used to be our top travel rewards card pick, but now that it has a $550 annual fee (up from $450), it's harder to recommend to everyone.

-You now get up to $60 in credits with DoorDash in 2020 and again in 2021, 10x points on Lyft rides, and a year of complimentary Lyft Pink membership (which gets you discounted rides and more).
+You now get up to $60 in credits with DoorDash in 2021, 10x points on Lyft rides, and a year of complimentary Lyft Pink membership (which gets you discounted rides and more).
 If you frequently travel with Lyft and use DoorDash to order food delivery, these benefits could easily justify the higher annual fee — but that's not the case for everyone.

-What the experts love: Points are worth 1.5 cents each when redeemed for travel through Chase, 3x points on two very broad bonus categories (travel and dining)
+What the experts love: Points are worth 1.5 cents each when redeemed for travel through Chase and Pay Yourself Back, 3x points on two very broad bonus categories (travel and dining)

 What the experts don't love: The high annual fee.
 "Unless you can fully use all the other perks this card offers, it will become expensive to carry this card for a long time," says NerdWallet's travel and credit cards expert, Sara Rathner.
 The Chase Sapphire Preferred could be a better option if you were already on the fence.